Brian1226/Priority-Queue/Specification.md

 ***

-**Use Case #4 Name:** Delete task
+**Use Case #4 Name:** Delete Task

 **Date:** 4/3/2021

 ## Summary

-The user can select a task within a note, then select the "Delete task" option to to delete the selected task.
+The user can select a task within a note, then select the "Delete Task" option to to delete the selected task.

 ## Actors